klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab03/README.md

 * 882291e commit A
 ```

+This can be done if you want to start over from the setup phase.

 ## 2. Merge

 Branch *feature* has diverged from *master*.
 Both branches have changes to the same file, at different lines.